FEMA PROGRAM FOR COVID-19 FUNERAL COST REIMBURSEMENT

 - The applicant must be a U.S. citizen, non-citizen national, or a qualified alien who incurred funeral expenses after January 20, 2020.

 - There is no requirement for the deceased person to have been a U.S. citizen, non-citizen national, or qualified alien.

 If you had COVID-19 funeral expenses, we encourage you to keep and gather documentation.
 Types of information should include:

 - An official death certificate that attributes the death directly or indirectly to COVID-19 and shows that the death occurred in the United States, including the U.S. territories, and the District of Columbia.

 - Funeral expenses documents (receipts, funeral home contract, etc.) that include the applicant’s name, the deceased person’s name, the amount of funeral expenses, and the dates the funeral expenses happened.

 - Proof of funds received from other sources specifically for use toward funeral costs.
 We are not able to duplicate benefits received from burial or funeral insurance, financial assistance received from voluntary agencies, government agencies, or other sources.

-Please note: In order to receive documentation, you must be the person who paid for the funeral or primary contact on account.
+Please note: In order to receive documentation, you must be the person who paid for the funeral or the primary contact on the account.